Lino5000/MockMarker/README.md

 # MockMarker
-Yr 12 SDD Major project - Learn how to answer questions by marking other people
+Yr 12 SDD Major project - Learn how to answer questions by marking other people's.